minibolt-guide/minibolt/guide/lightning/lightning-client.md

   > "address": "bc1p..."
   ```

-* Check your LND wallet balance
+* Check your LND wallet balance.
+(The output is only an example)

   ```sh
   $2 lncli walletbalance